Percolation on triangulations: a bijective path to Liouville quantum gravity: The mating-of-trees correspondence

 \subsection{Percolation crossing events and chordal SLE$_6$}

 Macroscopic crossing events is a family of classical observables for percolation.
 Suppose $D$ is a simply connected domain as in Section~\ref{sec:sle}, with the triangular lattice of mesh size $n^{-1}$ on top of it.
 Consider also the Bernoulli-$\frac12$ site-percolation $\sigma_n$ on the triangular lattice.
 Given four distinct points $A_1,A_2,A_3,A_4$ clockwise aligned on $\bdy D$, one considers the \emph{black crossing event}, which is the event that there is a black crossing between the clockwise arcs $A_4A_1$ and $A_2A_3$ on $\bdy D$.
-It is proved by Smirnov \cite{smirnov-cardy} that as the mesh size goes to zero, the probability of this crossing event converges to an explicit formula predicted by Cardy \cite{cardy-formula}, in which the limiting probability only depends on $(D,A_1,A_2,A_3,A_4)$ through its cross ratio, hence is conformally invariant.
-It is a crucial observation due to Schramm \cite{schramm0} that crossing events are functions of the percolation interfaces, hence the conformal invariance of their probabilities is a shadow of the conformal invariance of $\SLE_6$ (and $\CLE_6$).
-In this section, we explain Schramm's insight and its realization in the context of mating-of-trees on a $\sqrt{8/3}$-LQG disk.
-As a byproduct, we give the mating-of-trees representation of chordal branches of the branching $\SLE_6$, as well as the future/past decomposition relative to a boundary point.
+It is proved by Smirnov \cite{smirnov-cardy} that as the mesh size goes to zero, the probability of this crossing event converges to an explicit formula predicted by Cardy \cite{cardy-formula}, in which the limiting probability only depends on $(D,A_1,A_2,A_3,A_4)$ through its cross-ratio, hence is conformally invariant. \nina{A crucial observation (going back at least to Schramm \cite{schramm0}) is that crossing events are functions of the percolation interfaces, hence the conformal invariance of their probabilities is a shadow of the conformal invariance of $\SLE_6$ (and $\CLE_6$).
+In this section, we explain this observation and its realization in the context of mating of trees on a $\sqrt{8/3}$-LQG disk. } As a byproduct, we give the mating-of-trees representation of chordal branches of the branching $\SLE_6$, as well as the future/past decomposition relative to a boundary point.

 Suppose $\wh\etab$ is a chordal $\SLE_{6}$ on $(D,A_1,A_3)$, which is the scaling limit of the percolation interface from $A_1$ to $A_3$ if we assign black (respectively, white) boundary condition on the counterclockwise (respectively, clockwise) arc $A_1A_3$ on $\bdy D$.
 Let $\tau_{\op b}$ be the first time $\wh\etab$ hits the clockwise arc $A_2A_3$ and define